 A Warehouse Manager has several challenges:

 When the goods arrive, they need to get unloaded from the trailer, labels are scanned, and products are controlled on matching the consignment note.
 However, imagine if a carrier is not on time and in full (OTIF).
-All the following steps could be delayed.
+This can delay all the following steps.

-After receiving the goods at the inbound, internal transport takes over.
-Products are moved to the chosen stock location.
+After receiving the goods at the inbound, internal transport takes over taking the products to the chosen stock location.
 This location depends on the conditions of the product, throughput, and the order pattern of the customer.

-With efficient storage of the goods, the maximum cubic meter utilization is used.
+Efficiently storing goods means using efficiently the warehouse cubic meters.
 The storage in a warehouse is for example equipped on volume, weight, and throughput.
 Mostly, stock levels are tracked by a WMS (Warehouse Management System).
 Moreover, periodic manual or automatic (for example, by drones) stock checks are carried out.

 - Handling, co-packing, and picking